MicrosoftDocs/architecture-center/docs/solution-ideas/articles/microsoft-sentinel-automated-response-content.md

 ### Components

 - [Microsoft Sentinel](https://azure.microsoft.com/services/microsoft-sentinel) is a cloud-native SIEM and SOAR solution.
-It uses advanced artificial intelligence (AI) and security analytics to detect and respond to threats across the enterprise.
-There are many playbooks available on Microsoft Sentinel to automate your responses and protect your system.
+It uses advanced AI and security analytics to detect and respond to threats across the enterprise.
+There are many playbooks on Microsoft Sentinel that you can use to automate your responses and protect your system.
 - [Azure AD](https://azure.microsoft.com/services/active-directory) is a multi-tenant, cloud-based directory and identity management service that combines core directory services, application access management, and identity protection into a single solution.
 It can synchronize with on-premises directories.
 The identity service provides single sign-on, multifactor authentication, and conditional access to guard against cybersecurity attacks.
 The solution shown in this article uses Azure AD Identity Protect to detect suspicious activity by a user.
 - [Logic Apps](https://azure.microsoft.com/services/logic-apps) is a serverless cloud service for creating and running automated workflows that integrate apps, data, services, and systems.
 Developers can use a visual designer to schedule and orchestrate common task workflows.
 Logic Apps has [connectors](/connectors) for many popular cloud services, on-premises products, and other software as a service applications.
 In this solution, Logic Apps runs the threat response playbook.